 Why Choose Us

-The Epilepsy Center in Augusta, Georgia was the first in Georgia or South Carolina to be recognized by the National Association of Epilepsy Centers as a Medical Surgical Level IV Epilepsy Center, the highest possible designation.
-It serves as a national referral center for adult and pediatric patients, treating the most complex cases of epilepsy.
+We offer one of the most comprehensive epilepsy programs in the country.
+AU Health's Epilepsy Center was the first in Georgia or South Carolina to be recognized by the National Association of Epilepsy Centers as a medical, surgical Level 4 Epilepsy Center, the highest possible designation.
+It serves as a national referral center for treating the most complex epilepsy cases.

-- Neuropsychologists for testing cognitive function
+- Neuropsychologists, for testing patient's cognitive function.

-- Pharmacists with advanced knowledge of antiepileptic drugs
+- Pharmacists, with advanced knowledge of antiepileptic drugs.

-- Social workers who help patients and families cope with epilepsy
+- Social workers, who help patients and families cope with epilepsy.

 Skilled and experienced epilepsy neurosurgeons perform a full range of epilepsy surgeries including: